top of page

 It’s a structural gap.

-Where Change Actually Gets Stuck
+Where Does Change Actually Get Stuck in Growing Businesses?

 Leaders often assume that once something is understood, behavior will naturally shift.